The Power of The Magistrate Under Section 156 (3) of Cr.P.C

 Before discussing the powers of Magistrate under section 156 (3) of Cr.P.C, it is necessary to understand the categories of Magistrates in our country.
 The classification of Magistrates is given in the Code of Criminal Procedure,1973.
 It stipulates that in each sessions district, there shall be

-- It has been held by The Hon'ble Apex Court in CBI & another vs. Rajesh Gandhi and another 1997 Cr.L.J 63 (vide para 8) that 'no one can insist that an offence is investigated by a particular agency'.
+– It has been held by The Hon’ble Apex Court in CBI & another vs. Rajesh Gandhi and another 1997 Cr.L.J 63 (vide para 8) that ”no one can insist that an offence be investigated by a particular agency”.
 This view was agreed in Sakiri Vasu vs State Of U.P.
 And Others.

 – In Sakiri Vasu vs State Of U.P.
 And Others, it was further held that if a person has a grievance that the police station is not registering his FIR under Section 154 Cr.P.C., then he can approach the Superintendent of Police under Section 154(3) Cr.P.C. by an application in writing.
 Even if that does not yield any satisfactory result in the sense that either the FIR is still not registered, or that even after registering it no proper investigation is held, it is open to the aggrieved person to file an application under Section 156 (3) Cr.P.C. before the learned Magistrate concerned.
 If such an application under Section 156 (3) is filed before the Magistrate, the Magistrate can direct the FIR to be registered and also can direct a proper investigation to be made, in a case where, according to the aggrieved person, no proper investigation was made.
 The Magistrate can also under the same provision monitor the investigation to ensure a proper investigation.